 Rho Kappa is a National Honor Society for Social Studies.
 The mission and the purpose of this organization is to promote scholarship and to recognize academic excellence in social studies among high school students, to provide opportunities for exploration in the social studies in secondary school environments and the community, and to encourage interest in, understanding of, and appreciation for the social studies.
 Members are students who have excelled in a variety of social studies classes, have an overall GPA of 3.0, and are committed to civic engagement through community service projects sponsored by the organization.
 More information can be found in the local chapter’s by-laws, found here

-Our mission as The Tribe is to promote and instill School Pride throughout the CHS community, as well as increase attendance at CHS sporting events and other school sponsored events.
-Membership meetings are in the caf every Thurday @ 2:45 PM.
+Description: Our mission as The Tribe is to promote and instill School Pride throughout the CHS community, as well as increase attendance at CHS sporting events and other school sponsored events.
+Membership meetings are in the caf every Thursday @ 2:45 PM.
 All Central students are welcome.

 The purpose of the Central High School's World Language Honor Society is to recognize scholastic achievement in the study of German, French, Spanish and Latin.
 The Society promotes interest in the study of a world language and promotes cultural understanding within the Central community.